100 Years of racetrack legends: 1967 - 1976

 Think Big

-Named Think Big, Cummings tried him eight times at two winning at start six.
+Cummings tried Think Big eight times at two winning at start six.
 Winning at his third start at three he then made it three in a row when taking out the VRC Carbine Club Stakes (L) at Flemington.
-A winter Brisbane campaign resulted in a third in the QTC Grand Prix (Gr.2), winning the QTC Winston Churchill Stakes (L) and another third in the QTC Brisbane Cup (Gr.1).
+A winter Brisbane campaign resulted in a third in the QTC Grand Prix (Gr.2), a win in the QTC Winston Churchill Stakes (L) and another third in the QTC Brisbane Cup (Gr.1).

-His first starts at four were ordinary offering little hope about his Melbourne Cup chances but that changed when he came home from near last to land the VRC Hotham Hcp (Gr.2) by a length.
+His first starts at four were ordinary, offering little hope about his Melbourne Cup chances, but that changed when he came home from near last to land the VRC Hotham Hcp (Gr.2) by a length.
 That saw his odds tighten to 12 to 1 for the 1974 VRC Melbourne Cup (Gr.1).
-In the Cup he run down stablemate and favourite Leilani in the last fifty metres to win by a length.
+In the Cup he ran down stablemate and favourite Leilani in the last fifty metres to win by a length.
 His last four starts at four included a fourth in the WATC CB Cox Plate (Gr.2) and a third in the WATC Perth Cup (Gr.1).

-At five he run third in the VATC Caulfield Stakes (Gr.1) then having not won since his Melbourne Cup victory the previous year, he added his second Melbourne Cup (Gr.1) going clear to win the 1975 Cup by half a length.
+At five he ran third in the VATC Caulfield Stakes (Gr.1) then, having not won since his Melbourne Cup victory the previous year, he added his second Melbourne Cup (Gr.1) going clear to win the 1975 Cup by half a length.
+At six he recorded two Group placings.

 1973: TARA’S BULBA (Lot 108)